There are many conditions that are directly associated with stress.

 Temporary and short-term stress will increase pressure on your body by provoking the fight/flight/freeze response, while chronic stress, through that pressure, is likely to weaken your immune response and increase symptoms of any stress-responsive condition you may have.

-If you have a stress-responsive condition, the best thing you can do for yourself is recognize your stresses and then learn to recognize, control, and manage your stresses, so that you can create your best possible quality of life.
+If you have a stress-responsive condition, the best thing you can do for yourself is to recognize your stresses and then learn to recognize, control, and manage your stresses, so that you can create your best possible quality of life.
+Use self-care techniques to help yourself better understand and manage your condition.
+By caring for your mental and emotional health, you will be better able to enjoy your life overall.